shdq/spartak-ui/components/input/README.md

 ## Controlled

-An example of controlled `TextInput` below.
+An example of controlled `TextInput`.

 ```jsx
 import { TextInput } from "spartak-ui";